Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Conclusion

 \section{Conclusion}

-The epigraph and hypograph indexes, initially introduced by \citet{franc2011}, are fundamental tools for analyzing functional data in one dimension.
-However, extending these indexes to the multivariate context requires careful consideration of the interrelation among the different dimensions of the data.
-In this study, we address this issue by proposing a novel multivariate definition of these indexes that captures the relationships between dimensions.
-Previous to this contribution, these indexes have been extended to the multivariate context as a weighted average of the one-dimensional ones.
+The epigraph and hypograph indices, initially introduced by \citet{franc2011}, are fundamental tools for analyzing functional data in one dimension.
+However, extending these indices to the multivariate context is not straightforward, as it requires consideration of the interrelations among different dimensions.
+While previous attempts have extended these indices as a weighted average of the one-dimensional indices, we propose a novel multivariate formulation that goes beyond a combination of univariate measures.

-We present the definitions of the univariate indexes, as well as the alternative extension of the indexes based on the weighted average of the univariate ones.
-Finally, we present our novel contribution, which provides a comprehensive framework for extending these indexes to the multivariate setting.
-We also discuss the implications of adopting different definitions and their impact on the ordering of the indexes.
-Furthermore, we explore the relationship between the multivariate definition and the one-dimensional definitions in each dimension, highlighting that the multivariate indexes are not a linear combination of those in one dimension.
-Finally, we discuss various theoretical properties associated with the multivariate indexes.
+In this study, we introduce the definitions of the univariate indices, the extension of the indices based on the weighted average of the univariate ones and our novel contribution, which takes into account the relations between different components.
+We also discuss the implications of adopting different definitions and their impact on the ordering of the indices.
+Theoretical properties of the proposed indices are also examined.

-Once the multivariate indexes are defined, we apply them to clustering multivariate functional data.
-Specifically, we utilize EHyClus, a clustering methodology initially proposed by \citet{pulido2023} for functional data in one dimension.
-By leveraging the proposed multivariate definition of the indexes, we extend EHyClus to accommodate multivariate functional data.
-The necessary code for computing the multivariate indexes and implementing EHyClus can be found in the GitHub repository: \url{https://github.com/bpulidob/EHyClus}.

-We validate the efficacy of EHyClus by applying it to various simulated and real datasets.
-Additionally, we compare its performance against other existing approaches in the literature for clustering multivariate functional data.
-Our results demonstrate the competitiveness of EHyClus in terms of Purity, Rand Index (RI), and F-measure, while also showcasing favorable execution times.
-However, we acknowledge the need for further improvements in index computation, particularly when dealing with massive datasets.
-Furthermore, an automatic criterion for selecting the optimal combination of data and indexes in advance, rather than after obtaining all the cluster partitions, would be a valuable enhancement for EHyClus.
+The multivariate indices are then applied to the context of clustering using EHyClus, a methodology initially designed for univariate functional data and available in the \verb|ehymet| R package \citep{pulido2023}.
+By leveraging the proposed multivariate definition of the indices, we extend EHyClus to accommodate MFD.
+This option is also available in the package.
+We validate the efficacy of EHyClus by applying it to both simulated and real datasets, comparing its performance against existing approaches in the literature for clustering MFD.
+Our results show that EHyClus is highly competitive in terms of Purity, Rand Index (RI), and F-measure, while also demonstrating favorable execution times.
+Additionally, we introduce an automatic criterion for selecting one combination of data and indices, addressing the challenge of unknown ground truth in real-world applications, as exemplified by the Madrid air quality dataset.